Looking for the best infographic maker? You’re not alone.

 Infogram is another easy-to-use infographic software that promises to allow you to create engaging infographics in minutes.

 Like Genially and some other social media graphics tools, this one includes some more traditional functionality.
 In particular, you can make a slideshow with this program.
 It also lets you prepare reports to show to your upper management team.
 However, probably the best feature is the ability to include sales trackers in your graphics.
 These can be posted on your website, and let you gather more information than you would be able to if the whole graphic was a simple click-through.
 Best of all, the statistics can be added to a dashboard in real time.
 Before Infogram, this functionality pretty much required programmers to complete coding.

 From an infographic maker perspective, Infogram has dozens of pre-made infographic templates that allow you to easily integrate these interactive charts and features.

 Pricing: the most basic level is free.
 Paid plans range from $19/month to $149/month for the most advanced features and multiple users.

 PicMonkey does one thing very well: edit photographs and turn them into something you can publish.

 Since those early days, although “picture” is part of their name, they have become an all-in-one graphics creation tool and deserve mention in this best infographic maker list as a useful infographic maker software.

 But, clearly, photo editing is their strength.

 In particular, they let you take a photo and remove the background, add filters, retouch, and more.
 With PicMonkey, you can also add stock photos, corporate logos, and other branding.
-Collages and video are supported, too.
+Collages and videos are supported, too.
 Results are high-quality, and you can print finished products, post them online, or both.
 In addition to the traditional picture editing, you can make social media posts.
 There are templates and support for Facebook, YouTube, and Instagram content creation.
 That isn’t to say, however, that you can’t adapt PicMonkey-edited content to work with other networks.

 Pricing: After a free trial, there are three options.
 Basic costs $7.99/month, Pro at $12.99 and Team at $33.99.